How to build a weather app with a public api

 fetch(url)

-Step 3: Displaying Weather Data on Your Page
+Step 3: Display Weather Data on the Page

 function displayWeather(data) {